entangledloops/slidingpuzzle/README.md

 (See the `checkpoints` directory for all trained models available to load by `tag`.)

 You can then register the model:
 ```python
 >>> nn.set_heuristic(model)
 ```

-Your model is now available as [`nn.v1_distance`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.nn.html#slidingpuzzle.nn.heuristics.v1_distance).
-(These are associated behind the scenes via the `model.version` string.)
+Your model is now available as [`nn.v1_distance`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.nn.html#slidingpuzzle.nn.heuristics.v1_distance) if you are using the default provided model [`Model_v1`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.nn.html#slidingpuzzle.nn.models.Model_v1).
+(These are associated behind the scenes via the `model.version` property.)

 You can save your model to disk to be used automatically anytime you use this package as the default for `nn.v1_distance`: